cedricg-mirror/reflexions/Configuration.md

 ```xml
 <TARGET_PROCESS path="C:\ProgramData\svchost.exe"/>
 ```
-is required to avoid analysing a legitimate binary that could be started during the analysis.
+is required to avoid analysing a legitimate binary that could be started during the analysis (in this case "C:\Windows\System32\svchost.exe").

 * Dll Path :